TheThingSystem/steward-ios-library/README.md

 ###Calling 'Perform' on a device or devices

-_Note: Unless you authenticate to the steward _

 If you want to control a device—ask it to perform an action—you can do so by,

     #import "Client.h"